 This pleased Aponibolinayen very much, and they used magic so that they had many neighbors who came to pound rice for them and to build a large spirit house.

 When they reached the town they were greatly surprised to find that the stone had become a man, and they chewed the magic betel-nuts to see who he might be.
 It was discovered that he was the son of a couple in Aponibolinayen's own town, and the people all rejoiced that this couple had found the son whom they had thought lost.
-They named him Aponitolau, and hsi parents paid the marriage price for hsi wife - the spirit house nine times full of valuable jars.
+They named him Aponitolau, and his parents paid the marriage price for his wife--the spirit house nine times full of valuable jars.

-After that all danced and made merry for on moon, and when the people departed for their homes, Ini-init and his wife went with them to live on earth.
+After that, all danced and made merry for one moon, and when the people departed for their homes, Ini-init and his wife went with them to live on earth.